SriramChowdaryMogalapu/CodeClause_To_Do_List/README.md

 Removing a To-Do:-
          Right-Click on the To-Do which you wanted to remove.

+You can view the website using the link provided in the About section.